bluewater-rp/Bluewater/README.md

-# home
+# Bluewater RP
-Homepage for Bluewater RP
+Welcome to Bluewater RP.
+Here, you can find information on the game and servers.